Teen hero Cristian Burgos' father united with family after funeral

-MIAMI, Fla. - This father said the process was not easy to get here.
-With his humanitarian visa, he is permitted to stay in the United States for five days.
-He tells us he will use this time to be with his family, and say his final goodbye to his son, who drowned in Virginia Key Beach, saving the lives of others.
+MIAMI - This father said the process was not easy to get here.
+With his humanitarian visa, Misael Burgos is permitted to stay in the United States for five days.
+He told Local 10 News he will use this time to be with his family and say his final goodbye to his son, who drowned in Virginia Key Beach, saving the lives of others.

-It's a bittersweet embrace between Misael Burgos and his wife Maria.
+It's a bittersweet embrace between Burgos and his wife, Maria.
 They lost their son in a tragic drowning in late September.

-Since 17-year-old Cristian Burgos' death, his father has been trying to travel to Miami from Managua, Nicaragua to be with his family, but the journey hasn't been easy.
-He was denied a tourist visa, unable to make the memorial at Booker T. Washington high school, the vigil outside the family's home in Little Havana, and unfortunately, missed his son's burial.
-Through the help of local leaders and government officials, he was ultimately granted a humanitarian visa, which allowed him to by his wife's side, as they mourn the loss of their son.
+Since Cristian Burgos' death, the 17-year-old's father has been trying to travel to Miami from Managua, Nicaragua, to be with his family, but the journey hasn't been easy.
+He was denied a tourist visa, unable to make the memorial at Booker T. Washington Senior High School, the vigil outside the family's home in Little Havana and missed his son's burial.
+Through the help of local leaders and government officials, he was ultimately granted a humanitarian visa, which allowed him to by his wife's side.

-"Whenever you are able to help somebody, it is a sense of accomplishment, but under these circumstances, it is certainly bitter because he now only has the opportunity to come to this country for five days to say goodby to his son," said Mayor Francis Suarez.
+"Whenever you are able to help somebody, it is a sense of accomplishment, but under these circumstances, it is certainly bitter because he now only has the opportunity to come to this country for five days to say goodby to his son," Mayor Francis Suarez said.

-Christian died after saving a mother and son from rough surf, and drowned in the process.
-He died after two days in the hospital.
+Christian died after saving a mother and son from rough surf.
+He died after two days in a hospital.

 Misael Burgos said he has already hired an attorney with hopes of having the stay extended.